-Before the production of NavigatorTM canola, bromoxynil use on canola would not have been possible, as the crop would have been damaged.
 There is currently no MRL for either bromoxynil or DBHA residues in canola in Australia.
-Similarly, in New Zealand no MRL exists, although a level of 0.1 ppm is allowed under default clause 6b of the regulation 257 (2A).
+The absence of an MRL means that no detectable residues are permitted in canola.
+Similarly, in New Zealand no MRL exists, although a level of 0.1 ppm is allowed under sub-regulations 257 (4) and (9) in the Food Regulations 1984.

 Residue analysis for both bromoxynil and the metabolite DBHA was done on samples of canola from field trials in Canada.
 All were below the level of quantitation of the analytical method (0.05 ppm), and very close to the limit of detection (0.02 ppm), meaning that none of them can be considered significant.
-A further study on the processed fractions of canola seed (oil and meal) found no detectable residues, even with rates 10 times that of the commercial rate, and no concentration of residues with processing.
+A further study on the processed fractions of canola seed (oil and meal) found no detectable residues, even with rates 10 times that of the commercial application rate, and no concentration of residues with processing.
 Overall, therefore, the residues expected to be present in refined canola oil are effectively zero.